kidpollo/fullstack-kitchen-sink-2024/README.md

 rm package-lock.json

 # run locally
+# assuming you deployed the backend with the terragrunt command
+# rename .env.dev to .env and modify with the API url output once the infra is deployed
+# Its important to set up the file befor running the `pod-install` command
 bun install
 bunx pod-install
 clj -M -m krell.main -co build.edn -c -r # new terminal